Getting Started with sort and uniq: Sorting Data and Removing Duplicates

 • sort defaults to alphabetical (dictionary) order

-• Uppercase and lowercase are typically treated as different (uppercase comes first)
+• Uppercase and lowercase are treated as different characters.
+Which one comes first depends on your locale

-• The original file is not modifiedsort only prints to the screen
+• The original file is not modified. sort only prints the sorted result

 1-2.
 Reverse (Descending) Order: -r